 New driving laws 2018 – what you need to know

 Driving laws are being updated all the time as the Government attempts to make UK roads safer.
-2017 saw many changes, including those to the law surrounding child car seats and the practical driving test.
+2017, for example, saw many changes, including those to the law surrounding child car seats and the practical driving test.

 There are a whole host of new driving-related laws coming into effect in 2018 – let’s take a look at what’s changing and how it will affect you.